Medical Genetics: Teratogens

 What are nonteratogenic agents?

-Certain things have been shown to not to cause birth defects.
+Certain things have been shown to not cause birth defects.
 These are called nonteratogenic agents.
 These include:

 Spermicides.
 These are chemicals that kill sperm to prevent pregnancy.
 These chemicals are found in products for birth control, such as gels, creams, and foams, and on some condoms.
 Studies have shown no link with the use of spermicides and any increased chance for birth defects.